kelseyabreu/biomastersCampaign/README.md

 PLAYER (internal monologue):
 "I should practice before meeting him.
 Don't want to look like an idiot."

-[Player plays several matches against:]
+[Player can invite and play several matches against:]
 - Family member
 - Friend online
 - Roommate
-- Local opponent at coffee shop
+- Local opponent at board game shop

 [Each opponent quickly grasps the game]